Multicell experiments for marginal treatment effect estimation of digital ads: Dealing with multiple ad exposures

+We complete this model with the following assumption.
+As we discuss below, this assumption is key for the analysis we describe next. \begin{assum} Conditional on $X_s$, $\epsilon_{1s}$, $\epsilon_{0s}$, and $U_{s}$ are i.i.d.~across $s$. \end{assum}

 The i.i.d.~condition across $s$ deserves attention, especially regarding $U_s$.
 We interpret the variable $U$ as the ease with which a user can be exposed to the ad.
 Thus, it would be reasonable to expect that this term would be correlated across $s$.
+In other words, users may have a persistent unobservable that determines how easy it is to expose them to an ad.
+Consequently, Assumption \ref{assum:iid} maintains that conditioning on the $X_s$ eliminates this persistent term.
+The DAG presented in Figure \ref{fig:dag} illustrates a violation of Assumption \ref{assum:iid}.\footnote{We thank an anonymous reviewer for providing us with this figure.}

+In Figure \ref{fig:dag}, Assumption \ref{assum:iid} is violated: even conditional on $X_s$, the unobservables $U_s$ remain correlated across $s$.
+As a result, the available budget, $B_s$, becomes an invalid instrument for $D_s$.
+This could happen if among people exposed to many ads (high $X_s$), users who are hard to reach (high $U_s$) had a high initial budget (large $B$) relative to users who are easier to reach (low $U_s$).
+This would invalidate the available budget, $B_s$, as an instrument for $D_s$.

-However, this would invalidate the available budget, $Z_s$, as an instrument for $D_s$, which is why we maintain this i.i.d.~condition.
-This assumption could become more palatable if additional variables, such as user and impression opportunity characteristics, were incorporated into $X$.
+Assumption \ref{assum:iid} restores this validity by effectively assuming away the dependence of $X_s$ on $U_s$.
+This arguably is a strong assumption, which could become more palatable if additional variables, such as user and impression opportunity characteristics, were incorporated into $X$.
 However, this is a caveat that should be taken into consideration.